tkmckenzie/snfa/README.md

 ```

 # Usage
 snfa contains methods for estimating smooth frontiers and various types of efficiency.
-The best way to get an overview of the package is to go through the vignette:
+The best way to get an overview of the package and its motivation is to go through the vignette:
 ```R
 vignette("snfa")
 ```